gmaitlandtiag/llm_prompt_engineer/llm_prompt_engineer_techniques.md

 1. **Over-engineering:** Longer prompts aren't always better.
 Start simple, add complexity only when needed.

-2. **Vague instructions:** "Make it better" fails.
-"Improve readability by using descriptive variable names and adding docstrings" succeeds.
+2. **Vague instructions:** Telling the model, "Make it better" fails.
+Whereas, "Improve readability by using descriptive variable names and adding docstrings" succeeds.

 3. **Ignoring format:** If you need JSON, ask for JSON explicitly.
 Don't assume the model will guess your needs.